malnick/DCOS_installer/README.md

 bash dcos_install_centos7.sh
 ```

-The script will provide a command during the installation process pointing to the node installer script in the bootstrap node, to be copied & pasted in the cluster nodes for installation.
-The format will be:
+The script will provide a command during the installation process pointing to the node installer script in the bootstrap node, to be copied & pasted in the cluster nodes with the following format:

 ```curl -O http://BOOTSTRAP_NODE_IP:PORT/node_installer.sh && sudo bash node_installer.sh [ROLE]```